Dillon-Z-Dong/simple-mac-terminal-reminder/README.md

 #### 1. Command line arguments

-The quickest and easiest way to set a reminder is with command line arguments (run from the default MacOS Terminal app)
+The quickest and easiest way to set a reminder is with command line arguments (run from the default MacOS Terminal app).
+Some examples:

 Set a 1 minute timer with a default message ("1 minute reminder"):
 ```bash